philrz/super/docs/language/expressions.md

-If the `<value>` expression is a set, then the `<index>` operand must be coercible to an integer and the result is the value in the set of that index ordered by total order of Zed values.
+If the `<value>` expression is a set, then the `<index>` operand must be coercible to an integer and the result is the value in the set of that index ordered by total order of values.

 If the `<value>` expression is a map, then the `<index>` operand is presumed to be a key and the corresponding value for that key is